WOOD GARDEN GATES 110

 Photo credit: Ben Prowell

-The joinery for the wooden wood gate #110 is somewhat complicated.
+The joinery for the grid patterns of gate 110 is somewhat complicated.
 Not prohibitive, but creating the half-laps, as well as the rabbets for the inset panels and stops requires a little forethought.
 There is a black crayon arrow in the forefront; the wood stops run continuous on either side of this divider, with the stops in the other, horizontal direction, cut to fit between the continuous stops.

 Once the stops are glued in place, they are hand-planed flush, and then sanded smooth.
-The wood gate #110 is one of the more labor intensive designs.
+The gable gate 110 is one of the more labor intensive designs.